-The materials, physical design, manufacture and allocated load capacity of our lintels are all governed by relevant British and European Norm Standards.
-ALL our lintels are designed to comply with ALL the following standards where relevant, even our special or custom designed lintels.
+The materials, physical design, manufacture and allocated load capacity of our lintels are all governed by relevant British and European Standards, as well as building regulations.
+Our lintels are designed to comply with the following standards where relevant, even our special or custom designed lintels.

 BS EN 845-2:2003 Specification for ancillary components for masonry - Lintels

 This is the primary British standard for lintel design, including steel lintels.
-It applies to all lintels up to a maximum of 4.5 meters in length.
-Our lintels over this length are designed to meet the (extrapolated) requirements of this standard but also BS 5950-1 & BS5950-5 and are designed in accordance with standard structural engineering practice.
-We have been advised that duplex stainless steels have recently been accepted into BS EN 845 alongside the established austenitic grades by the presiding standard committee.
-The updated BS EN 845 is expected to be released in the first half of 2012 once the formal review period is through.
+It applies to straight lintels up to a maximum of 4.5 meters in length.
+Our lintels over this length are designed to meet the (extrapolated) requirements of this standard and appropriate structural standards (BS EN 1993-1-1/3) and are designed in accordance with standard structural engineering practice.
+Note that a new version of BS EN 485-2 is at final draft as of January 2013 and due for release soon.

 BS EN 845-1:2003 Specification for ancillary components for masonry - Ties, tension straps, hangers and brackets